uk000/goto/README.md

 - `Peer Startup Data`
 - `Peer Deregistered`

-A server generates event `URI First Request` upon receiving first request for a URI.
+A server generates event `URI First Request` upon receiving the first request for a URI.
 Subsequent requests for that URI are tracked and counted as long as it produces the same response status.
 Once the response status code changes for a URI, it generates event `Repeated URI Status` to log the accumulated summary of the URI so far, and the logs `URI Status Changed` to report the new status code.
 The accumulation and tracking logic then proceeds with this new status code, reporting once the status changes again for that URI.

 Various other events are published by `goto` peer instances acting as client and server, and by the `goto` registry instance, which are listed in other sections in this Readme.